chocolatey/docs/input/en-us/central-management/usage/service/message-processing.md

 * [DeploymentStepResultMessagesProcessingFolderPath](xref:ccm-usage-service-configuration#deploymentstepresultmessagesprocessingfolderpath)
 * [DeploymentStepResultMessagesFailedFolderPath](xref:ccm-usage-service-configuration#deploymentstepresultmessagesfailedfolderpath)

-As new messages, both computer information and deployment step results, arrive at the Chocolatey Central Management Service, they are immediately stored into the `*MessagesFolderPath` folders.
+As new messages, both computer information and Deployment Step results, arrive at the Chocolatey Central Management Service, they are immediately stored into the `*MessagesFolderPath` folders.
 Then as the service begins to process these messages, they are moved into the `*MessageProcessingFolderPath` folders, and once they are processed, the stored messages are deleted.

 ## Message Processing Folder Permissions